 - Deals involving sellers with annual revenue in excess of $10 million increased by 15% from 2017, demonstrating the industry’s appetite for larger transactions.

 Davis+Gilbert helped guide the development of the marketing communications ecosystem over the past century.
 Today, we apply that same see-around-corners vision to real estate, financial services, hospitality, technology and other service sector clients across the country and around the world.
 And it’s not just about the law; with deep insights into industry issues, our legal strategies work in tandem with business realities to reduce risk and make a real competitive difference.
-We focus on Advertising + Marketing, Benefits + Compensation, Corporate + Transactions, Insolvency + Finance, Intellectual Property + Media, Labor + Employment, Litigation + Dispute Resolution, Privacy + Data Security, Private Client Services, and Real Estate.
+Our practice groups – Advertising + Marketing, Benefits + Compensation, Corporate + Transactions, Insolvency + Finance, Intellectual Property + Media, Labor + Employment, Litigation + Dispute Resolution, Privacy + Data Security, Private Client Services, and Real Estate – work collaboratively to meet today’s business needs.
 Davis+Gilbert is consistently ranked in Chambers USA and The Legal 500 United States.
 Learn more at dglaw.com.